Squatting Assist Device for Constipation

 You may need to stop taking certain medications to join this trial.
 If you are using opioids, anticholinergics, or laxatives, you must stop them at least 3 days before the screening and stay off them during the study.
 However, low doses of some antidepressants are allowed if the dose remains unchanged.

-Is the Squatting Assist Device safe for humans?
+What evidence suggests that the Squatting Assist Device is effective for constipation?

 Adil Bharucha, MBBS, MD